 Socorro hosts the National Radio Astronomy Observatory, which operates the world-famous Very Large Array (VLA) and Very Long Baseline Array (VLBA) radio telescopes.
 The VLA Visitor Center welcomes visitors from around the world all year long.
 Socorro's New Mexico Tech, a nationally-recognized research university, operates the 2.4 meter telescope that comprises part of the Magdalena Ridge Observatory, which sits atop South Baldy (10,500 feet), about 25 miles west of Socorro.
 Also located at the Observatory is the beginnings of a 10 element optical Interferometer instrument which will probe the cores of distant galaxies.
 MIT Lincoln Labs operates the LINEAR observatory a few miles southwest of Socorro, which has broken all records for discovering new asteroids and comets.

-Socorro also is the ideal starting point for your astronomical vacation tour, less than a day's drive from McDonald Observatory in Texas as well as the Lowell Observatory and Kitt Peak National Observatory in Arizona.
+Socorro also is the ideal starting point for your astronomical vacation tour, less than a day's drive from McDonald Observatory in Texas, the Lowell Observatory in Northern Arizona, and Kitt Peak National Observatory in Southern Arizona.

 The site for the star party is located on U.S. Forest Service land about five

 or six miles north and west of Magdalena.
 The star party is issued a permit

 each year and part of the proceeds from registration are "taxed"

 This site has been used since 2015.
 It's a little dusty, and there can be a little light from cars passing by at night (two or three cars per hour in the evening would be a traffic jam), but there's little obstruction of the horizon, and the layout allows big, tall campers to have their area, and short vans and tents to have their area.

 Ghosts of star parties past caught on film!